NREL/EP-Launch/docs/cache.rst

 If it already exists, it is read, updated, and re-written.
 The cache file includes input parameters, including workflow name, and output parameters as defined by the workflow.
 When a workflow is done, the cache file for that directory is updated with output data.
-When a user browses to a folder in EP-Launch, if it has a cache file, that is parsed and previous output data is shown.
+When a user browses to a folder in EnergyPlus-Launch, if it has a cache file, that is parsed and previous output data is shown.

 Detailed Operation
 ------------------

-In real operation within EP-Launch, there are complications that make the operation a difficult problem:
+In real operation within EnergyPlus-Launch, there are complications that make the operation a difficult problem:

-- EP-Launch allows multiple workflows to be running, even within the same folder, and on the same file.
+- EnergyPlus-Launch allows multiple workflows to be running, even within the same folder, and on the same file.
 - It is completely uncertain as to when workflows will complete, two workflows could complete in the same directory at essentially the same time.

 The full documentation of the CacheFile class is shown below: :ref:`CacheFile Class`.
 The GUI creates instances of this class to read or write cache data to disk.
-These are the important parts of the caching operation in EP-Launch:
+These are the important parts of the caching operation in EnergyPlus-Launch:

 - When a new folder is selected, a CacheFile instance is created to read data from disk, then released.
 - When a workflow is run, a CacheFile in the current directory is opened and workflow parameters are written, including workflow name, weather file name, and other data.